rockettheme/docs/Docs/joomla/templates/kinetic/demo_module_4.md

 ---
-title: Crystalline: Recreating the Demo - Advanced Menu Options
+title: Kinetic: Recreating the Demo - Styled Addons
-description: Your Guide to Recreating Elements of the Crystalline Demo for Joomla
+description: Your Guide to Recreating Elements of the Kinetic Demo for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/crystalline:Crystalline
+breadcrumb: /joomla:Joomla/!templates:Templates/kinetic:Kinetic

 ---

-Advanced Menu Options
+Styled Addons
 -----

 ![][demo]